adjust/unity_sdk/README.md

 ### <a id="post-build-process">Post build process

-To facilitate the build process, post build tasks will be performed by the adjust unity package in order to enable the adjust SDK to work properly.
-There is a difference in how these tasks are performed in `Unity 4.x.y` and `Unity 5.x.y` IDE.
+To facilitate the build process, post build process will be performed by the adjust unity package in order to enable the adjust SDK to work properly.
+There is a difference in how this process is performed in `Unity 4.x.y` and `Unity 5.x.y`.

-If you are using the adjust unity package for `Unity 4.x.y`, these tasks are going to be performed by executing post build Python scripts:
+If you are using the adjust unity package for `Unity 4.x.y`, this process is going to be performed by executing post build Python scripts:

 - The iOS Python build script is located at `Assets/Editor/PostprocessBuildPlayer_AdjustPostBuildiOS.py`.
 - The Android Python build script is located at `Assets/Editor/PostprocessBuildPlayer_AdjustPostBuildAndroid.py`.

 The script runs after each build and is called by the file `Assets/Editor/AdjustEditor.cs`.
 They require at least `Python 2.7` installed to work.
 It's possible to disable the post processing by clicking on the menu `Assets → Adjust → Change post processing status`.
 Press the same button to re-enable it.

-If you are using the adjust unity package for `Unity 5.x.y`, these tasks are going to be performed by `OnPostprocessBuild` method in `AdjustEditor.cs`.
-In order for iOS post build tasks to be executed properly, your `Unity 5.x.y` should have `iOS build support` installed.
+If you are using the adjust unity package for `Unity 5.x.y`, this process is going to be performed by `OnPostprocessBuild` method in `AdjustEditor.cs`.
+In order for iOS post build process to be executed properly, your `Unity 5.x.y` should have `iOS build support` installed.

+After running in `Unity 4.x.y`, the script writes the log file `AdjustPostBuildAndroidLog.txt` at the root of the Unity project with log messages of the script run.
+In `Unity 5.x.y`, all log messages are written to Unity IDE console output window.

-#### <a id="post-build-ios">iOS post build tasks
+#### <a id="post-build-ios">iOS post build process

-iOS post build tasks are performing following changes in your generated Xcode projet:
+iOS post build process is performing following changes in your generated Xcode projet:

 1. Adds the `iAd.framework` and `AdSupport.framework` to the project.
 This is required by the adjust SDK - check out the official [iOS SDK README][ios] for more details.
 2. Adds the other linker flag `-ObjC`.
 This allows the adjust Objective-C categories to be recognized during build time.
+3. Enables `Objective-C exceptions`.

-If you have a custom build that puts the Unity iOS generated project in a different location, inform the script by clicking on the menu `Assets → Adjust → Set iOS build path` and choosing the build path of the iOS project.
+If you are using `Unity 4.x.y` and if you have a custom build that puts the Unity iOS generated project in a different location, inform the script by clicking on the menu `Assets → Adjust → Set iOS build path` and choosing the build path of the iOS project.

-After running, the script writes the log file `AdjustPostBuildiOSLog.txt` at the root of the Unity project with log messages of the script run.

-#### <a id="post-build-android">Android post build tasks
+#### <a id="post-build-android">Android post build process

-Android post build tasks are performing changes in `AndroidManifest.xml` file located at `Assets/Plugins/Android/`.
+Android post build process is performing changes in `AndroidManifest.xml` file located at `Assets/Plugins/Android/`.

 The problem with this approach with `Unity 4.x.y` is that the manifest file used for the Android package was the same one as before the build process ended.
 To mitigate this, simply run the build again, using the manifest created or changed by the previous run, or click on the menu `Assets → Adjust → Fix AndroidManifest.xml` so the script can run before the build process.
 Either way, it is only necessary to do this step once, as long the manifest file remains compatible with the adjust